Transition Community of Practice

 Southwest: This COP is not currently meeting.
 However, the Monadnock Center for Successful Transitions (MCST) at Keene State College maintains an email list and shares periodic resource announcements.
 To get on the list, email the contact person at Keene State College.

-South Central NH: Email contact person at Gateways Community Services to get meeting information or to get on the resource email list.
+South Central NH: Email contact person to get meeting information or to get on the resource email list.

 Start a Transition COP group in your part of the state!
 Please email a request.